colindamon/spotr/README.md

 - Identify the make, model, and trim of a car
 - Approximate its model year range based on visual cues
-- Return enthusiast-relevant data such as horsepower, torque, MSRP, and drivetrain
+- Return enthusiast-relevant data, such as horsepower, torque, MSRP, and drivetrain

 The tool is built for car enthusiasts, developers, and AI hobbyists who want to explore how machine learning can be applied to automotive image recognition.